 The House bill was referred to two committees and the Senate bill to three committees but neither have been heard.
+This bill is likely dead.

 6. SB 792/NA - Property Insurer Financial Strength Ratings By Sen. Bradley

 Amends section 624.315 of the Florida Statutes to address property insurer financial strength ratings.